Kené

 The Cosmic Anaconda

 In Shipibo cosmology, the world was created when the Great Anaconda (Ronin) sang the universe into existence.
 The patterns on her skin became the fundamental laws of physics and life.
-These patterns are not arbitrary—they are the visible structure of reality itself.
-When a shaman sees these patterns during an Ayahuasca ceremony, they are seeing the underlying energy structure of the cosmos.
-The Kené designs connect the visible world to the invisible structure of energy.
-They show that what we see as decoration is actually a map of the vibrational patterns that underlie reality.
+When a shaman sees these patterns during ceremony with ayahuasca — a plant medicine used in Amazonian ritual — they are seeing the underlying energy structure of the cosmos.

 A Technology of Synesthesia